amandavarella/ApiTestFramework/README.md

 	`request["cache-control"] = 'no-cache'	`

+7. Change user name and email for now

-7. Run test from the project path
+8. Run test from the project path

 	If using terminal to run test